Hypertrophy

 To get the ball rolling here, you should be prepared to do a little bookkeeping and math.
 Your total work for a given exercise is the product of the weight and the number of repetitions.
 So if I do 25 reps of 100 lbs.
 I have done 2,500 lbs. total work for that exercise.
 (OK, we could get carried away and figure the distance to get the actual textbook definition of work.
 We could even divide by the amount of time to get the power used, but c'mon, I'm trying to keep it simple.)
 Calculating lifting poundages best to do per exercise.

 nRM n-repetition max.
 The number (n) of repetitions you can do of a given exercise at a given load with proper form.
 So if you can lift 100 lbs.
 8 times but would fail on your ninth try you 8RM for that exercise is 100 lbs.
 Note that I don't advocate going to real failure, just estimate it.
+There are calculators for your one rep max available online.
+Use these by finding a load you can lift more than a few times but less than 10 and lift until you don't think you can do another rep with good form.
+Plug in your numbers.
+Trying to directly find your one rep max is apt to be a sadly memorable affair if it goes wrong on you.

-How does it work?
+How does hypertrophy training work?

 In a nutshell, you must have some form of progressive overload, whereby the total work is increased according to some plan.
 This typically takes one of three forms either

-1. lifting high weight with low repititions
+1. lifting high weight with low repetitions

 2. lifting medium weights with lots of repetitions